jianghaizhi/DELL-Alienware-Aurora-R7-macOS/README.md

 # DELL-Alienware-Aurora-macOS (Update to support macOS Big Sur and above, 11.x )

-Full working macOS for DELL Alienware Aurora R6/R7/R8/R9/R10/R11.
+Full working macOS for DELL Alienware Aurora R6/R7/R8/R9/R10/R11 (with Intel Processors).

 If you have any problem or improvement, you are weclome to share it through submitting an issue.